Modern haiku schools not only question the traditional form, but also some rules of text design and try to break new ground.

 Haiku, Senryu and Tanka have no headings or signatures.
 The discussions about this regulation and the deviations from it are as old as the poem.

-the wind today has this spice from the sea from the dunes of 'he thinks of me'
+Today the wind has this flavor from the sea from the dunes of 'he thinks of me'

 The first verse in these systems always has the name "hokku“, The second waki or wakiku, the final verse ageku (completing verse).
-In order to distinguish the verse-rich renga from the initial two-stanza renga, the latter is called tanrenga.
-The 5-7-5 syllable verses are called “long verses” (chôku), and the 7-7 syllable verses are called “short verses” (tanku).
+To distinguish the multi-verse renga from the initial two-stanza renga, the latter is called tanrenga.
+The 5-7-5-syllable verses are called “long verses” (chôku), and the 7-7-syllable verses are called “short verses” (tanku).

 fills with flowers ...on the way home very carefully around every stone

 Afterwards at the stopThere are five of us in London.
 A couple of friends, my children and I are drifting through the shopping streets on this unusually sunny, yes, warm October morning.
-And even though the newspapers are talking about the economic crisis, people hurry packed in plastic bags between all the department stores and cafes in this and that direction.
+And although the newspapers write of the economic crisis, people are hurrying in this direction and that direction full of plastic bags between all the department stores and cafés.
 Again and again I bump against their edges, smell expensive perfume up close, say “Excuse me” twice and then leave it.
 Because nobody speaks on these boulevards.
 There, we want to take the bus!
-An old bus, one with an open plateau at the end!
-One of those you can jump on!
+An old bus, one with an open platform at the end!
+One of those to jump on!
 I jump ...
-"Do you still have them all?"
-My friend commands me.
-Not only that I almost drove off alone, because nobody could run after this hustle and bustle.
+“Do you still have them all?”
+My friend orders me.
+Not only that I almost drove away on my own, because no one could run after the hustle and bustle.
 Not his wife, nor my daughter.
-And if I had thought that my son, at eight years old, could have nothing better to do than jump after his father.
-Thank God the boy was too slow to hold on to him.
+And whether I had ever thought that my son, at eight years old, couldn't have anything better to do than jump after his father.
+Thank God the boy was too slow, he was able to hold on to him.
 I should have seen how horrified he looked after me.
-And they would only have caught up with me because the next stop was less than a hundred meters away and the bus still had to wait.
+And they only caught up with me because the next stop wasn't a hundred meters away and the bus was still waiting.